Stray (band)

 In 2019, Colin Kempster replaced Stuart Uren as permanent bassist and, for live gigs, the band was also joined by Simon Rinaldo on keyboards.
 After successful concerts in late 2019 and an acclaimed set at the annual Giants of Rock Festival in Minehead, Stray set out on a full joint headlining tour with Ken Pustelnik’s Groundhogs in February and March in 2020.

+in Autumn 2023 this line-up released a new studio album ‘About Time.’
+The album features Stray’s classic hard rock sound together with the rounding benefit of Rinaldo’s keyboards.
+The songs focus on some of Bromham’s observations of the COVID experience together with his usual social commentary.
+The band toured the U.K. extensively in 2024 to promote the album together with European Festival dates.

+In 2025 the band was touring the U.K. again, with the culmination being a November tour as special guests to British Lion.

 In 2003, Stray were the support band to Iron Maiden on several of their European dates on the Dance of Death World Tour 2003-2004.
 These included dates in Spain, Portugal, Poland and France.
 There are two other Iron Maiden connections to Stray.
 "All in Your Mind" from Stray's 1970 debut album was covered by Iron Maiden and was included on the 1995 reissue of No Prayer for the Dying, and Maiden bassist Steve Harris's daughter Lauren has covered "Come On Over".

 From late 2006 until early 2007, the band's back catalogue of eight studio albums issued originally during the 1970s, were re-released by the UK based Sanctuary Records in compact disc format.
 The new releases were remastered and had bonus tracks culled from single B-sides, studio outtakes and BBC broadcast sessions.